GeorgiaTech-DDI/vision-safety/README.md

 Download the [Datasets](https://drive.google.com/file/d/1tUPgF2-K9HhkK0eiXupadHky3VEm0pgL/view?usp=sharing) and place it inside the `vision-safety` directory.

 ### **Create and Activate a Virtual Environment**
+### only necessary if not already using a conda environment
 ```bash
 python -m venv .venv
 source .venv/bin/activate  # For Unix/MacOS